 “From the first moment I met Cayla Petree, it was obvious how much passion she had for the game of basketball,” said Sharp.
 “The other thing I learned about Cayla was her incredible work ethic.
 I think that has been a major factor in her coaching success.
 She will bring great energy and experience to South Plains.
 She will be a strong contributor to every area of the college.
 I am really excited to be able to watch her teams play.”

-In 2006 she graduated from Texas Tech with a Master’s of Science in sports management, and in 2004 she earned a Bachelor of Science degree in exercise and sport science communication from Texas Tech.
+In 2006 she graduated from Texas Tech with a Master’s of Science in sports management, and in 2004 she earned a Bachelor of Science degree in exercise and sports science communication from Texas Tech.

 Connect with Coach Petree on Facebook and Twitter at: